 International: +1-(617)-969-5452 Toll Free: 800-370-5452

 Recent breakthroughs in nanotechnology have helped bring new and more efficient energy applications to life, including fuel cells, batteries, photovoltaic (PV) cells and biodiesel.
-Microfluidics is proud to power several leading researchers and manufacturers as they develop innovative energy products to help change the world.
+Microfluidics is proud to be the technology of choice used by several leading researchers and manufacturers as they develop innovative energy products to help change the world.

 Today’s researchers are looking to develop high-performance materials, and Microfluidizer® processors offer a unique solution.
 Our technology meets the current needs of the energy industry with:

-Over the past 20 years, Microfluidics has consistently demonstrated the ability to process fuel cell and similar materials (e.g., inkjet inks) with a highly uniform average particle size less than 200 nm.
-Few homogenizer technologies can approach the results achieved by Microfluidizer® technology — and those that can, cannot scale up to production volume.
+Over the past 30 years, Microfluidics has consistently demonstrated the ability to process materials used in the production of fuel cell components and similar materials (e.g. inkjet inks) with a highly uniform, often submicron particle size.
+Few homogenizer technologies can approach the results achieved by Microfluidizer® technology.

 Microfluidizer® processors help manufacturers of catalyst or electrode materials to:

-Photovoltaic, or solar, cells use light as their energy source and do not have a catalyst.
-Instead, they are composed of multiple layers of material that work together to generate electricity.
+Photovoltaic or solar cells use light as their energy source and transform it into electrical energy.
+They are composed of multiple layers of material that work together to generate electricity.
 Microfluidizer® processors add efficiency throughout the photovoltaic energy production chain, from capturing light to converting and conducting it.